-Pressing POWER button POWER button LED color Vehicle condition One time Off Ready to drive
+Pressing POWER button Vehicle condition One time Ready to drive

 - 2. If necessary, lower the windows, unlock the doors and open the tail gate as required, before disconnecting the 12V battery.
-Once the 12V battery is disconnected, power controls will not operate.
-(Refer to below "5. a" for 12V battery disconnection) - 3.
-Before disconnecting the 12V battery, remove the smart key at least 2 meters away from the vehicle to prevent accidental restart. - 4.
-In case of emergency, cut the service interlock connector cable to isolate the high voltage of the battery.
+Once the 12V battery is disconnected, power controls will not operate. - 3.
+Before disconnecting the 12V battery, turn OFF ignition and remove the smart key at least 2 meters away from the vehicle to prevent accidental restart. - 4.
+Open the hood and front trunk (A).